mzbrau/fig/doc/fig-documentation/docs/features/settings-management/groups.md

 ## Overriding via Environment Variable

-The group value can be overriden using an environment variable.
-It should be in the format settingName:Group
+The group value can be overridden using an environment variable.
+It should be in the format settingName__Group

 Use a value of 'null' to clear the current value.

-For example, if a setting Username was in a group "Auth" but you wanted to ungroup it.
-You could do so by setting an environment variable Username:Group=null
+For example, if a setting Username was in a group "Auth" but you wanted to un-group it.
+You could do so by setting an environment variable `Username__Group=null`